YouTube Video Optimization for Search Engines

 Step 3.
 Title Tag.
 Now it is time to write a Title Tag for the YouTube video.

-Take one of the most important keywords (e.g., criminal defense attorney), location (e.g., Las Vegas, Nevada) and the mood indicator (e.g., aggressive representation).
+Take one of the most relevant keywords (e.g., criminal defense attorney), location (e.g., Las Vegas, Nevada), and the mood indicator (e.g., aggressive representation).
 Write a title tag, separating keywords by comma, a pipe, plus sign, dash, or something similar for easy readability.
 You can also include your phone number in the Title Tag.

 The last advice: always use all the space that YouTube provides for keywords or title tags.
 If you don’t, you will have missed an opportunity.